jolespin/leviathan/README.md

 ```
 For documentation for pathway theory or how `MultiDiGraph` objects are generated, please refer to the source repository for [KEGG Pathway Completeness Tool](https://github.com/EBI-Metagenomics/kegg-pathways-completeness-tool) as [KEGG Pathway Profiler](https://github.com/jolespin/kegg_pathway_profiler) is a reimplementation for production.

-## Citation:
- Josh L. Espinoza.
-Leviathan: A fast, memory-efficient, and scalable taxonomic and pathway profiler for next generation sequencing (pan)genome-resolved metagenomics and metatranscriptomics. bioRxiv (Pending)

 ## Contact:
 * jol.espinoz@gmail.com